-It depends on several factors.
-It depends on the extent of the property in your home that is damage.
-For example, if a kitchen sink leak caused a kitchen cabinet to be replaced, the entire kitchen may need to be replaced as you will have to replace all the cabinets to get them to match and the counter tops will have to be replaced to access and replace the cabinets.
+It depends on several factors, including the extent of the property in your home that is damaged.
+For example, if a kitchen sink leak caused a kitchen cabinet to be replaced, the entire kitchen may need to be replaced as you will have to replace all the cabinets to get them to match, and the counter tops will have to be replaced to access and replace the cabinets.
 The cost of an entire kitchen is significantly more expensive than the replacement cost of one cabinet.

 Does water damage include flood water damage?

 No, damage as a result of flooding is not considered the same as other water damage.
 Flood damage is specifically excluded from a homeowner's insurance policy.
-It is only included is the homeowner buys a special rider for flood insurance.
-If you live in a flood zone or near a body of water you should be sure to purchase flood insurance.
+It is only included if the homeowner buys a special rider for flood insurance.
+If you live in a flood zone or near a body of water, you should be sure to purchase flood insurance.